Skip to main content

 A marker that maps painful body areas could validate the widespread nature of fibromyalgia.
 One promising molecule is TSPO (translocator protein).

 TSPO appears on the surface of many immune cells, but only under certain conditions.
 It acts like a flag, signaling that the cell is actively fighting inflammation.
-Marco Loggia, Ph.D., from Harvard Medical School, discussed TSPO’s potential role in detecting inflammation and pain.* In particular, he described how researchers are testing it for fibromyalgia and related chronic pains.
+Marco Loggia, Ph.D., from Harvard Medical School, discussed TSPO’s potential role in detecting inflammation and pain.* In particular, he described how researchers are testing this marker for mapping fibromyalgia and related chronic pains.

 Neuroinflammation